ScottLogic/blog/_posts/2025-10-24-testing-open-source-llms.md

 3. Include the `file_search` tool in your API call with the vector store ID
 4. OpenAI handles retrieval and context injection automatically

 Files are uploaded once, stored persistently with expiration policies, and the vector store automatically retrieves relevant chunks during conversations.
-This approach offers several advantages: it handles large documents that exceed context limits, provides semantic search capabilities, and offloads the computational overhead of document processing to OpenAI's infrastructure. {While our use case only requires the document for a single session, this doesn't fully utilize OpenAI's persistent storage capabilities, which are designed for multi-session document reuse.}
+This approach offers several advantages: it handles large documents that exceed context limits, provides semantic search capabilities, and offloads the computational overhead of document processing to OpenAI's infrastructure.
+While our use case only requires the document for a single session, this doesn't fully utilize OpenAI's persistent storage capabilities, which are designed for multi-session document reuse.

 ### LM Studio's Approach: Direct Context Injection